yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/configure-cloud-providers.md

 ### Prerequisites

-Dedicated hosts or cloud VMs running Centos 7+ with local or remote attached storage.
+Dedicated hosts or cloud VMs running CentOS 7 with local or remote attached storage.
 All these hosts should be accessible over SSH from the YugaWare host.
 If your instance does not have public Internet access, make sure the following packages have been installed (all can be retrieved from the yum repo **epel**, make sure to use the latest epel release repo):

 - epel-release
 - ntp
-- cyrus-sasl-plain
-- cyrus-sasl-devel
 - collectd
 - python-pip
 - python-devel